wp-plugins/responsive-column-widgets/readme.txt

 * Raised: the required WordPress version to 3.2 from 3.0.
 * Fixed: an issue that the user with a custom access level could not change the options.
 * Fixed: minor typographical errors in the setting page.
-* Added: the sanitization functionality for option values with delimiters including *Numbers of Columns*, *Omitting Widgets*, *Show-only Widgets*, *Width Percentage Offsets*, and *Additional Allowed HTML Tags*.
+* Added: the sanitisation functionality for option values with delimiters including *Numbers of Columns*, *Omitting Widgets*, *Show-only Widgets*, *Width Percentage Offsets*, and *Additional Allowed HTML Tags*.
 * Added: the requirement check which includes PHP version to 5.2.4 or higher.
 * Tweaked: the code to load the pages faster in the admin pages.